mstrum/robinhood-python/README.md

   * Download the 10 most popular stocks in Robinhood as of Sunday
 * generate_sp500_movers.py
   * Download the top movers, both down and up, from the S&P 500

-* TODO
+Scripts to add:
 * generate_summary.py
   * Will download a shapshot of a very high level summary
   * TODO
     * Total buy in
     * Total buy out
     * Total dividend
     * Total change
     * Total change %
 * report.py
   * Unlike generate_portfolio, includes:
     * Dividends received
     * Positions that were fully sold
     * Profit/losses from sales
 * potentials.py
   * Will show a view combining portfolio and watching symbols and show ones I may be interested in.
     * Positions I'm in that I want to increase
     * Positions I'm watching, especially if I have criteria
 * order.py
   * Will handle any order scenario
   * TODO:
     * Market buy
     * Market sell
     * Limit buy
     * Limit sell

-## More APIs to inspect

-* GET /referral/promotion/
-* GET /referral/
-* GET /referral/campaign/general/
-* GET /referral/campaign/general/context/
-* GET /marketdata/earnings/
-* GET /accounts/<ACCNT>/day_trade_checks/
-* GET /accounts/<ACCNT>/dtbp_checks/
-* GET /marketdata/forex/historicals/{<SYMBOL>/?bounds=24_7
-* GET /marketdata/historicals/<SYMBOL>/
-* GET /marketdata/quotes/<SYMBOL|INST_ID>/?bounds=trading
-* GET /marketdata/quotes/?bounds=trading instruments|symbols
-* GET /marketdata/historicals/ symbols, interval, span, bounds, cursor
-* GET /marketdata/prices/<INST_ID>/?delayed=false&source=consolidated
-* GET /portfolios/historicals/<ACCOUNT_NUMBER>/ bounds, span, interval
-* GET /search/ (w/query)